 When you buy through our links, we may earn a commission at no cost to you. **

 South Valley Park hiking trails pass by and through prominent rock formations from different geological periods.
-Just minutes from a highway, take a walk on easy to moderate trails that used to be part of a cattle ranch, and provided support for native populations for thousands of years before that.
+Just minutes from a highway in the southwest corner of the Denver, Colorado metro area, take a walk on easy to moderate trails that used to be part of a cattle ranch.
+Before that, the land supported native populations for thousands of years.
 Keep reading to get the most out of your hike at South Valley Park.

 No Time to Read?
 Pin It for Later!

 Here’s a pin to save for South Valley Park:

 South Valley Park is just one of 28 parks managed by Jefferson County Open Space (JCOS).
 Each park has a different personality, and South Valley Park is notable for its geological features and its long history of use by humans.

 It covers 995 acres (402 hectares), including 7.7 miles (12.4 km) of trails for hikers, bikers, and equestrians.
 While a portion of the park is not open to the public to protect at-risk resources, there is ample open space for hiking and other outdoor activities.

 South Valley Park lies behind two ridges in the southwest corner of metro Denver.
 The Dakota Hogback is the more prominent, but the Lyons Hogback is within the park, and there is even a trail to the top.